ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors work ethically when writing letters of recommendation for students.
-To guide their work, school counselors rely on the ASCA Ethical Standards for School Counselors (2022) and the Family Education Rights and Privacy Act (FERPA; 1974), which is a federal statute protecting parents’ and students’ rights regarding educational records (Stone, 2014).
+School counselors draw on research in college admissions that demonstrates the importance of letters of recommendation within holistic review processes and the need for equitable, ethical and informed practices when developing them.
+To guide this work, school counselors rely on the ASCA Ethical Standards for School Counselors and the Family Education Rights and Privacy Act (FERPA), which is a federal statute protecting students’ rights regarding educational records.

 The Rationale